uwdata/color-naming-in-different-languages/raw/README.md

 - age : Age
 - colorBlindness : Self-reported color blindness (none, red-green, other )
 - colorBlindnessText0 : Details of the participant's color blindness
-- surrBrightness :
+- surrBrightness : ?
-- surrBrightIDK :
+- surrBrightIDK : ?
-- mBrightness :
+- mBrightness : ?
-- mBrightIDK :
+- mBrightIDK : ?
 - colorWork : (Do your work or studies require you to have a knowledge of different colors and their names that might be considered above average? (e.g. graphic designer, painter, make-up artist)?)
 0 - No, 1 - Yes, (blank) - NA
 - colorWorkText0 : Description for the color work.
 (Please tell us what those work or studies are)
-- langAOtherText0 :
+- langAOtherText0 : ?
-- langBOtherText0 :
+- langBOtherText0 : ?
-- langCOtherText0 :
+- langCOtherText0 : ?
-- surrBrightnessSlider :
+- surrBrightnessSlider : ?
-- mBrightnessSlider :
+- mBrightnessSlider : ?
-- mbidk :
+- mbidk : ?
-- sbidk :
+- sbidk : ?
 - ageInput : ?

 -- The below columns are not collected --
 - normalvision, urban, web_usage, profession, years0, years1, years2, years3, years4, years5, father, mother,

-## History of Technical Issues
+## History of Maintenance Issues

-- Null Pariticipants ID in demographics.csv
+- Missing Demographics : Due to a technical issue, we could not collect some of participants demographic information.
+(Most of the participants were Farsi.)
+Now, it works properly.
-- Participant ID = 0
+- Participant ID = 0 : ???
-- Ill-recorded Color Blindness data
+- Missing Color Blindness data : Some of responses have incorrect colorBlindness value as 0.
 - Version 1.1.4 : Possible Priming effect due to the advertisement showing Korean and English color names for some hue colors.